-Brown Memorial’s pipe organ is Opus 839, IV/45, built and installed in the chancel in 1931 by the Skinner Organ Company of Boston, one of the finest organ builders of the 20th Century.
-The organ is nationally known and admired by the historic organ community as an exceptional example of the Skinner firm’s work.
+Brown Memorial’s pipe organ was installed in the chancel in 1931.
+It was built by the Skinner Organ Company of Boston (opus 839), one of the finest organ builders of the 20th Century.
+The organ is internationally known and admired by the historic organ community as an exceptional example of the Skinner firm’s work.

 G. Donald Harrison, who designed some of the finest and largest pipe organs in the United States for the Skinner Company, tonally finished Brown Memorial’s organ.
 Except for a few minor volume regulations to several stops over the years, the instrument has had no tonal alterations.